Operations of the 2nd SS-Panzer-Division Das Reich 1943-45 (Part II).

 Panzer ace Ernst Barkmann increased his hitherto impressive killing rate by adding 15 more Sherman tanks to this list.
 Nine of these tanks were simply abandoned by the American tank crews when his lonely tank rolled towards them.

-Until 17 January 1945 defence in the Magoster and Marcourt area, then released from the front and moved behind the Westwall to Koblenz, for a brief refreshment and recovering.
+Until 17 January 1945 defense in the Magoster and Marcourt area, then released from the front and moved behind the Siegfried Line (Westwall) to Koblenz, for a brief refreshment and recovering.

 Hungary, Austria and Czechoslovakia 1945